tock/tock/boards/litex_sim/README.md

 documentation](https://github.com/enjoy-digital/litex/wiki/) for
 instructions on how to install and use the LiteX SoC generator.

-Once LiteX is installed, building a bitstream should be as simple as:
+Once LiteX is installed, running the simulation:

 ```
 $ cd $PATH_TO_LITEX/litex/tools